zingolabs/zingolabs-zewif/docs/bestpractices.md

     N --> M
 ```

 As the above diagram shows, the `zewif` Rust crate lies at the center of the ZeWIF system.
 It creates in-memory representations of data from a variety of inputs and can output that abstracted data in a number of forms.
-Obviously, it can accept input from ZeWIF files (based on Gordian Envelope) and it can output to ZeWIF files.
+Obviously, it can accept input from ZeWIF files (based on [Gordian Envelope](https://developer.blockchaincommons.com/envelope/)) and it can output to ZeWIF files.
 However, that's just part of the process.
-Individual developers can also choose to use create front ends that import data from their wallets to `zewif` and back ends that export the data from `zewif` to their wallets.
+Individual developers can also choose to use front ends that import data from their wallets to `zewif` and back ends that export the data from `zewif` to their wallets.

 The following best practices offer suggestions for those front-end and back-end wallet developers, to ensure that their data remains not just maximally interoperable, but also maximally accessible, now and in the far future.